jupyterhub/jupyterhub-sphinx-theme/docs/index.md

 ## Defaults this theme sets

 This theme sets a few default values to standardize the look and feel across JupyterHub documentation.

+```{note}
+If there are other standard features/customizations that would be helpful across the JupyterHub team documentation, we can probably add it here so please open an issue to discuss.
+```

 Here is a brief summary:

+### Style

 - Sets the primary color to a slightly-darkened "Jupyter orange"
 - Removes primary color from headers and makes them bold to be noticeable
-- Adds icon links for our Discourse, Team Compass, and Jupyter.org
 - Aligns the header links to the left

+### Logo and branding

 - Adds a light/dark mode JupyterHub logo
 - Adds a favicon

-```{note}
-If there are other standard features/customizations that would be helpful across the JupyterHub team documentation, we can probably add it here so please open an issue to discuss.
-```
+- Adds icon links for our Discourse, Team Compass, and Jupyter.org

+### Extensions

+- [`sphinx-copybutton`](https://sphinx-copybutton.readthedocs.io/) for copy buttons in our code cells.
+- [`sphinxext-opengraph`](https://sphinxext-opengraph.readthedocs.io/en/latest/) for OpenGraph protocol metadata. `site_url` will automatically be detected via `ReadTheDocs` or `GitHub Actions` environment variables in CI/CD.

 ## How to use this theme